Informative picture of a battery inside an Audi EV

 Vector image of a green coloured car charging

-4. Samsung SDI: Premium Focus with High-Density EV Batteries
+4. Samsung SDI: Smaller Volumes, Premium Cells

 Growth Strategy